ooddle

 Practical Techniques for Slowing the Shed

 You cannot reverse hair that is already in the telogen phase.
 That hair is going to fall out.
 What you can do is reduce the trigger load, support the next growth cycle, and protect the hair currently growing.
+The protection part is small daily habits that compound over months.

 Lower your stress baseline

 This is the unglamorous answer that actually works.
 Daily nervous system regulation, slow breathing, walking outside, time off screens, and consistent sleep do more for hair than any product.
 The follicles you are trying to save are the ones that have not yet entered telogen.
+Those follicles are responding in real time to your current stress level, which means today's choices show up in three months as either continued shedding or a healthy regrowth wave.

 Sleep seven to nine hours

 Growth hormone releases during deep sleep, and growth hormone supports follicle activity.
 Sleep deprivation extends and amplifies any hair loss episode.
 Protect sleep like medicine.
+The hours before midnight are particularly valuable for the deep sleep that drives follicle repair.

 Eat enough protein

 Hair is mostly protein.
 Crash dieting, very low calorie eating, and protein-deficient diets are common triggers for telogen effluvium.
 Aim for protein at every meal during recovery.
 Real food sources are better than powders.
+Eggs, fish, poultry, beans, and dairy all carry the building blocks your hair cycle needs.

 Be gentle with the scalp